chARpack/chARpack.github.io/src/routes/development/04-localization/02-example.md

 In case you want a different icon, manually update it.
 In addition, chARp provides a custom icon collection, which is located in `Assets/Icons`.

+> By default, MRTK buttons do not respond to mouse clicks in Unity.
+> If you want this functionality (for developer comfort), you need to add the *buttonMouseClick* script to the button.

 ### Predefined content
 All MRTK button prefabs have a *ButtonConfigHelper* component for easily changing icon, text, and associated methods.
 In the field *Main label text* the label of the button can be changed.